-State of Affairs of Ransomware Attacks in India: 2019
+State of Affairs of Ransomware Attacks in India

-Did you know more than 230,000 ransomware attack submissions were discovered in 2019 between April 1st and September 30th?
-Last year, the resurging ransomware attack in India became a headache for the corporate sectors targeting and affecting various organizations across the nation.
-In fact, the three most notorious members of the ransomware family- Ryuk, Purga, and Stop made major headlines in the nation.
+This year is no different, the resurging ransomware attack in India has become a headache for the corporate sectors.
+The attack vector is targeting and affecting various organizations across the nation.
+In fact, in recent times the three most notorious members of the ransomware family- Ryuk, Purga, and Stop made major headlines in the nation.

-Ransomware attacks are not only rising at the double rate globally but are also greatly varying in ransom, amounting up to $5,300,000 and $1,032,460 on average.
-Although, these figures may vary depending upon the cost of attacks and how devastating the consequence will be!
-To know how brutal ransomware attacks can get, here are the top attacks that have taken place in India till now.
+Although, this figure may vary later depending upon the cost of attacks and their devastating consequences.
+To know how brutal ransomware attacks can get, here are the top devastating ransomware attacks that took place in India.

 Top 6 Ransomware Attacks in India